 When the world’s largest long-haul carrier suspends all operations from its home hub, it is marking the boundary where military conflict has crossed into the civilian systems that global commerce depends on.
 This is a different threshold than strikes on military bases or retaliatory missile salvos.
 Those affect populations in conflict zones.
 A hub shutdown affects anyone on earth whose movement passes through Dubai — which, at the scale Emirates operates, is a substantial fraction of global passenger traffic.

 Empire runs on the assumption that war is something that happens elsewhere, to other people, in contained spaces.
 The events of the past 48 hours in the Gulf are a case study in how that assumption dissolves when conflict reaches the infrastructure on which the global order circulates.
-For more on the structural role the UAE plays in that order — and why that role made it a target rather than a bystander — read When the Hub Gets Hit.
+For more on the structural role the UAE plays in that order — and why that role made it a target rather than a bystander — read cost of empire piece.

 When Flights Resume